Battle of Chapultepec: Battles for the Belén and San Cosmé Gates

-General Quitman quickly gathered the troops in Chapultepec, except the 15th Infantry, who guarded the castle and prisoners, and designed as a feint, headed down the Belén Causeway, stopping at the Belen Garita.
+Meanwhile, General Quitman quickly gathered the troops in Chapultepec, except the 15th Infantry, who guarded the castle and prisoners, and designed as a feint, headed down the Belén Causeway, stopping at the Belen Garita.
 The gate was manned by the Morelia Battalion, under the command of General Andrés Terrés' (three guns and 180 men: 2d Mexico Activos) and the paseo to the north by General Ramirez.
 Troops began to desert, and when Terres ran out of ammunition, he withdrew into the Ciudadela.
 Led by the Mounted Rifles (fighting on foot), Quitman breached the Belén Gate at 1:20 pm.
-General Scott later commented, "Brave Rifles, you have gone through fire and come out steel".
+General Scott later praised their effort, remarking, "Brave Rifles, you have gone through fire and come out steel".

 Worth started his advance down the San Cosme causeway at 4:00 pm, having fended off an attack by 1,500 of Torrejon's cavalry.
 Garland's brigade used the arches of the aqueduct to advance on the right.
 Clarke's men on the right passed through a tunnel made by sappers.
-Lieutenant Ulysses S. Grant, and some 4th Infantry used the bell tower of San Cosme Church south of the causeway to place a mountain howitzer.
+Lieutenant Ulysses S. Grant, and some 4th Infantry used the bell tower of San Cosme Church south of the causeway to place a dismounted mountain howitzer.
 On the north side of the road, naval officer Raphael Semmes repeated Grant's successful maneuver.
 Lt.
 George Terrett then led a group of U.S. Marines behind the Mexican defenders, and climbing to the roof, unleashed a deadly volley on the artillery gunners.
 By 6 pm, Worth had broken through the gate, and the defenders scattered, many retreating into the Ciudadela, sweeping Santa Anna along with them.
 As night fell, Worth lobbed five mortar rounds into the city, which fell near the National Palace.